-As humans, we all have bacteria, viruses and other potential sources of infection in our intestines that we must deal with in order to lead a healthy life.
-Therefore, the immune system of the intestine is always on guard, carefully regulating itself so that it can fight emerging threats without causing injury to the intestine itself.
+At the same time, the immune system of the intestine must carefully regulate itself so that it can fight emerging threats without causing injury to the intestine itself.

-In some people, however, the intestinal defense systems begin to overreact.
-The white blood cells of the gut start releasing inflammatory substances in excessive amounts, thereby causing inflammation and damage to the intestine.
+In some people, however, the intestinal defense systems overreact.
+The white blood cells of the gut react not only against harmful organisms, but also against organisms that normally live in the intestine and in fact help the intestine be healthy.
+The white blood cells release inflammatory substances in excessive amounts, thereby causing inflammation and damage to the intestine.
 The result is inflammatory bowel disease (IBD).
-IBD is a chronic inflammatory condition of the gastrointestinal tract, similar to how rheumatoid arthritis is an inflammatory condition of the joints.
+IBD is a chronic inflammatory condition of the gastrointestinal tract that produces tissue damage, in the same way that rheumatoid arthritis is an inflammatory condition that injures joints.

 Crohn’s and Colitis